GHR Education Quick Apply Search Jobs Log In

 • Collaborated closely with physicians, nurses, and occupational therapists to ensure comprehensive patient care and facilitate safe discharges.

-• Implemented specialized therapy programs for stroke and traumatic brain injury patients, resulting in significant improvements in patient mobility and independence.
+• Implemented specialized physical therapy programs for stroke and traumatic brain injury patients, resulting in significant improvements in patient mobility and independence.

 Physical Therapy Intern